Dr Huseyn Aliyev

 Dr Aliyev's area expertise is Ukraine and Russia (particularly the North Caucasus region).
 Since 2015, he has conducted extensive fieldwork in Ukraine, interviewing former and active members of pro-government paramilitary groups.

-Starting in January 2022, Dr Aliyev will lead two and a half-year long ESRC-funded research project “From Russia with War: Mobilisation of Foreign Fighters in the former Soviet Union.”
+From 2022 to 2024, Dr Aliyev was Principal Investigator on a two and a half-year long ESRC-funded research project “From Russia with War: Mobilisation of Foreign Fighters in the former Soviet Union.”
 Please, see more details about the project here: "From Russia with War".

 Publications